jurgen-paul/alphacodium/README.md

 ```

 ### data etl
-Base command: `python -m alpha_codium.cli data etl --output_dataset_name 101_test`
+Base command: `gencode data etl --output_dataset_name 101_test`

 This command downloads the hugging face dataset and applies common transformations (filtering only Python3 solutions, sampling data, and translating references).
 It then stores the derived dataset called `assaf_test` (locally)

 ### eval
-Example command: `python -m alpha_codium.cli eval pass_at_k --dataset_name 101_test --split_name train --evaluation_test_type private_tests`
+Example command: `gencode eval pass_at_k --dataset_name 101_test --split_name train --evaluation_test_type private_tests`

-This command takes a dataset called `101_test` (stored locally) and evaluates the `train` split of the dataset against all `private_tests` that accompany the problems.
+This command takes a dataset name (can be a dataset stored locally) and evaluates the  one of it's split of the dataset against specified test types that accompany the problems.
 The result is a `pass@k` metric

 ### gen

-For now the cli is more or less useless, it sends a prompt (with retry etc.) and prints the results.
+This is the part that generates predictions.

+`ask` - is just a simple prompt for testing

+`solve_and_test_problem` - you can specify dataset name, split and even problem name.
+The code will generate a solution to the problem and run the tests against it

+`solve_and_evaluate_set` - specify a dataset, split, sample etc. and the code will generate solutions for all the problems in the dataset, and calulate `pass@k`

 ## installation

+general - `pip install -e .`

+development - `pip install -r requirements-dev.txt`

+**Note*:

 Due to the dependency on C++, there are a few quirks:

 1. Support only Python 3.9
-2. Run only on a linux box (docker currently not be an option due to sandbox security issues). **Tested on AWS Linux 2023 only**
+2. Run only on a linux box  (**Tested on AWS Linux 2023 only**)
 3. You need to also have a Python3.11 installed (but **not** for your virtual environment) - this is the interpreter used to run your Python tests.
 4. Make sure it's `bin` is in `/usr/bin/python3.11` and it's lib is in `/usr/lib64/` and `/usr/lib64/python3.11`